-Geography is such an awesome subject.
-Almost everything you can think of can be linked back to Geography, whether it’s the production of a mobile phone or people moaning about their commute to work!
+Geography and Environmental Management are such awesome subjects.
+Almost everything you can think of can be linked back to Geography, whether it is the production of a mobile phone or people moaning about their commute to work!
 It allows us to study and understand the processes of the natural world, how we live in it and interact with it.
 The great thing about Geography is that it is constantly changing so there is always something new and exciting to explore and study.
+Environmental Management is intrinsically linked to Geography and is such an important subject to learn about in our ever-changing world.

 After completing my degree, I travelled the world.
 I went to Japan, Australia and New Zealand for six months.
 It was an amazing experience that allowed me to see all sorts of landscapes, including active volcanoes, glaciers and waterfalls.